- Why Do We Age?

 How Does Cellular Reprogramming Work?

-Understanding epigenetic clocks can help with understanding cellular reprogramming and possibly even aging itself.
+Understanding epigenetic clocks can help with understanding cellular reprogramming and possibly even aging itself if the Information Theory of Aging is accurate.
 When a methyl group is added or removed from a specific region of DNA, it changes which genes are turned on or off.
 Whatever genes are turned on or off in a given cell determines how the cell operates.
 The DNA methylation patterns associated with aging tend to cause cells to operate poorly, leading to poor outcomes like disease.

 Scientists from the Babraham Institute in the U.K. showed that cellular reprogramming reverses the epigenetic age of human skin cells by thirty years.
 Furthermore, the rejuvenated skin cells resembled young cells and produced more collagen, the protein that makes our skin hydrated and firm but declines with age.
 This study demonstrates the association between biological age and cellular rejuvenation.